Olly Merrill ’10

 What motivated you to add Williams to your will?

-My time at Williams was a bit of a roller coaster, but ultimately, those four years were the most transformative of my life.I was lucky to find great caring professors, inspiring coaches and wonderful lifelong friends.
+My time at Williams wasn’t always a smooth ride, but ultimately, those four years were transformative.
+I was lucky to find great professors, inspiring coaches, and wonderful lifelong friends.

 What impact do you hope your gift will have?